-There is one entry point into this area of work.
+There are two entry points into this area of work.

 It can be advantageous to have gained some experience of working in a relevant environment before applying for a place on a course or job vacancy.
 You should always check with the course provider/employer to see what sort of experience is preferred or required.

 Those entering Higher Specialist Scientific Training (HSST) will study towards doctoral level qualifications.

 Programmes are often supported by the development of workplace-based assessment tools, assessment of equivalent learning and the development of academic careers.

 No matter what level you are working at, as part of your development you will be expected to do 'Continuing Professional Development' (CPD) to show that you are keeping yourself up to date with the policies and procedures in your area of work.

 Many healthcare science roles require registration with the Health and Care Professions Council (HCPC).
 For those parts of the workforce not regulated by the HCPC, professional voluntary registers are in operation.